ls1intum/Artemis/docs/user/plagiarism-check.rst

 Post exercise due date steps and results verification
 """""""""""""""""""""""""""""""""""""""""""""""""""""

-After the exercise due date, instructors can manually review all of significant similarity plagiarism cases and decide on their verdicts.
+After the exercise due date, instructors can manually review all of the significant similarity plagiarism cases and decide on their verdicts.
 Steps at this point are equivalent to the steps in manual checks flow.

 Instructors can check the plagiarism checks results CPC creates during and after the submission period using exactly the same steps and interface like with manual checks.